Significance And Story Of Jain Samvatsari

 They personally greet their friends and relatives, Micchami Dukkadam as a matter of tradition.
 No private quarrel or disagreement may be taken outside of Savatsar, and messages and phone calls are sent to outstation friends and relatives pleading for forgiveness.

 Michchhmi Dukkaa, also spelled michchha mi dukkadam, is an ancient Indian Prakrit language term used in historical Jain texts.
 Mithya me dushkritam is the Sanskrit equivalent, and both mean that may get rid of wrongdeeds.
-Due to the fact that this is the holiest day on the Jain calendar, many Jains observe a full fast on this day.
+Due to the fact that this is the holiest day on the Jain calendar, many Jains on Tuesday, 19 September 2023. serve a full fast on this day.

 Difference Between Kshamavaani And Samvatsari